English drama: Renaissance: Elizabethan and Jacobean periods

 During the reign of Elizabeth I (1558–1603) and then James I (1603–25), in the late 16th and early 17th century, a London-centred culture, that was both courtly and popular, produced great poetry and drama.
 The English playwrights were intrigued by Italian model: a conspicuous community of Italian actors had settled in London.
 The linguist and lexicographer John Florio (1553–1625), whose father was Italian, was a royal language tutor at the Court of James I, and a possible friend of and influence on William Shakespeare, had brought much of the Italian language and culture to England.
 He was also the translator of Montaigne into English.
 The earliest Elizabethan plays include Gorboduc (1561) by Sackville and Norton and Thomas Kyd's (1558–94) revenge tragedy The Spanish Tragedy (1592), that influenced Shakespeare's Hamlet.

 William Shakespeare stands out in this period as a poet and playwright as yet unsurpassed.
-Shakespeare was not a man of letters by profession, and probably had only some grammar school education.
-He was neither a lawyer, nor an aristocrat as the "university wits" that had monopolised the English stage when he started writing.
-But he was very gifted and incredibly versatile, and he surpassed "professionals" as Robert Greene who mocked this "shake-scene" of low origins.
+Shakespeare was not a man of letters by profession and probably had only some grammar school education.
+He was neither a lawyer nor an aristocrat like the "university wits" that had monopolised the English stage when he started writing.
+But he was very gifted and incredibly versatile, and he surpassed "professionals" like Robert Greene, who mocked this "shake-scene" of low origins.
 He was himself an actor and deeply involved in the running of the theatre company that performed his plays.
-Most playwrights at this time tended to specialise in, either histories, or comedies, or tragedies. but Shakespeare is remarkable in that he produced all three types.
+Most playwrights at this time tended to specialise in either histories, comedies, or tragedies, but Shakespeare is remarkable in that he produced all three types.
 His 38 plays include tragedies, comedies, and histories.
-In addition, he wrote his so-called "problem plays", or "bitter comedies", that includes, amongst others, Measure for Measure, Troilus and Cressida, A Winter's Tale and All's Well that Ends Well.
+In addition, he wrote his so-called "problem plays", or "bitter comedies", that include, amongst others, Measure for Measure, Troilus and Cressida, A Winter's Tale and All's Well that Ends Well.